Anthony Mounier: Apollon Smyrnis

 On 30 September 2020, he signed a contract with Apollon Smyrnis on a free transfer.

-Athens Kallithea FC
+Athens Kallithea

-In September 2021, Mounier joined Athens Kallithea FC, and was the team’s leading scorer in the 2021/22 season with 16 goals, tied for the second-highest total in the league.
+In September 2021, Mounier joined Athens Kallithea, and was the team’s leading scorer in the 2021–22 season with 16 goals, tied for the second-highest total in the league.

-He later extended his contract with the club through the 2023/24 season.
+He later extended his contract with the club through the 2023–24 season.

 International career

 Having previously represented France's levels, Mounier was called up to the France U20 squad for the Toulon Tournament.
 He then made two appearances for the U20 side, as they were eliminated in the Group Stage.

 Mounier was called up to the France U21 squad for the first time.
 He made his France U21 debut, starting a match and played 68 minutes before being substituted, in a 5–0 win against Malta U21 on 5 September 2008.
 Mounier went on to make four appearances for the U21 side.